zonemaster/zonemaster/docs/public/specifications/tests/Consistency-TP/consistency05.md

 If the name server name in the NS record is [in-domain] there must be at least one [glue record] in the delegation and in the [referral].
-For each such glue record the equivalent [address record] must exist as an athoritative record in the child zone, or below, and the the two (glue record and authoritative record) must have the same [IP address].
+For each such glue record the equivalent [address record] must exist as an authoritative record in the child zone, or below, and both records must have the same [IP address].

 The other alternative is that the name server name is [Out-Of-Domain], and in that case there can be a [glue record], and it must also match an address